 [ aws ]

-AWS Application Discovery Service helps you plan application migration projects.
+Amazon Web Services Application Discovery Service helps you plan application migration projects.
 It automatically identifies servers, virtual machines (VMs), and network dependencies in your on-premises data centers.
-For more information, see the AWS Application Discovery Service FAQ .
+For more information, see the Amazon Web Services Application Discovery Service FAQ .
 Application Discovery Service offers three ways of performing discovery and collecting data about your on-premises servers:

 Agentless discovery is recommended for environments that use VMware vCenter Server.
 This mode doesn’t require you to install an agent on each host.
 It does not work in non-VMware environments.